josevqzmdz/IT_support_3/README.md

   Require valid-user
 </Files>

-Now, in case the hacker can bypass all of the aforementioned and still get to the admin page, how can we kick him once he fails 3 times to log in?
-We are going to use fail2ban, a firewall library for linux, which will be configured in the docker host.
+Now, in case the hacker can bypass all of the aforementioned and still get to the admin page, how can we avoid SQL injections so he can only, in the worst case scenario, see the admin page but not be able to get anything out of the database?
+Well, the root of all sql injections is that they rely on mishandling the input when  creating an SQL statement, we have created a safe way to pass any "raw" queries into the database.

-W
+In reality, we rarely if ever interact directly with the actual database.
+With PHP for instance we use PDOs, which encapsulate the query so it cannot be modified or overseen in any way.

+b) 777 and read-write permissions in a "rootless" environment

+Out of lack of time and to meet a deadline, I was forced to install sudo in the rootless nginx, use root as user and write all directories and files with either 777 or full read/write permissions.
+This is obviously bad practice, and in production you create users and usergroups with their own corresponding permissions.
+If I had more time, I would go back and rewrite the code so it doesn't require this.

+I did my best to make this service as stripped down of junk processes and privileges as possible, if you try to do anything inside the containers themselves, even send a ping to the internet, it will not allow you to.
+However, there is no such thing as too much security and I could further improve this, if given more time.